 - Bacteria that commonly cause orchitis include Escherichia coli, Staphylococcus, and Streptococcus.
 A prostate infection may occur in conjunction with orchitis.
 Epididymitis (inflammation of the tube on the back of the testicle) can lead to orchitis.

-- Bacteria that cause sexually transmitted infections (STI), such as gonorrhea, chlamydia and syphilis, can cause orchitis in sexually active young men, usually aged between 19 and 35 years.
+- Bacteria that cause sexually transmitted infections (STI), such as gonorrhea, chlamydia and syphilis, can cause orchitis in sexually active men.
 You may be at risk if you have many sexual partners, are involved in high-risk sexual behaviour, if your sexual partner has had an STI, or if you have a history of STIs.

 - You may be at risk of non-sexually transmitted orchitis if you have not had proper vaccination against mumps, if you get urinary tract infections, if you are older than 45, or if you frequently have a catheter placed into your bladder.

 With orchitis, you may have a rapid onset of pain in one or both testicles that may spread to the groin.

 - One or both of your testicles may appear tender, swollen, and red or purple.

 - You might have a "heavy” feeling in the swollen testicle.